-Courses are offered in onsite, blended, and online formats.
+Courses are offered in onsite, blended, blended online and online formats.
 Attendance for onsite courses is recorded by the instructor assigned to the course.
 Attendance for online courses is recorded automatically when the student submits an academic activity.
 An example of an academic activity includes submitting an assignment, a threaded discussion, and/or a quiz or exam.
 Blended courses include both in person and online learning components.

-Attendance for blended courses is recorded by the instructor for the in person component.
+Attendance for blended and blended online courses are recorded by the instructor for the scheduled instructional component of the course.
 The online learning activity attendance is automatically recorded when the student submits an academic activity for online components.